- The Rypstick is a new training aid for golfers looking to increase swing speed.

 Rypstick – 1 vs. 3

 Instead of three progressively weighted sticks, the Rypstick is a single self-contained offering.
 The tip of the Rypstick swing speed trainer houses three removable weights.
-That gives you four different weight configurations that can be achieved by quickly adding or removing weight plugs.
+That gives you the flexibility of four different weight configurations that can be achieved by quickly adding or removing weight plugs.
 The included removable counterweight effectively gives you four more.

 In that respect, a single Rypstick replaces at least six other sticks.
 That may be part of the reason it was the only swing speed training tool to win a Golf Digest Editor’s Choice Award.